 Neither the Temporary Specification nor the Interim Registration Data Policy modified the RAA requirements for registrars to validate and verify registrant contact information and to investigate claims of inaccuracy.

 Does ICANN compliance require the underlying contact information of a Proxy/Privacy registration to be validated and verified?

 If so, are inaccuracy reports treated differently?
 Is data collected and tracked?

-Current application / interpretation of existing accuracy requirements
+Current interpretation of existing accuracy requirements

-The RrSG has proposed the following working definition of accuracy:
+The RrSG has described the current interpretation and application of existing accuracy requirements as follows:

 "Accuracy shall be strictly defined as syntactical accuracy of the registration data elements provided by the Registered Name Holder as well as the operational accuracy of either the telephone number or the email address."

-Our 1st task from the GNSO council provides the following instructions on accuracy: Particular attention should be given to the definition that ICANN Compliance employs for "accuracy" in ICANN's contracts.
+The scoping team’s instructions from the GNSO Council include the following: “Particular attention should be given to the definition that ICANN Compliance employs for "accuracy" in ICANN's contracts”.

-Does ICANN compliance agree with the working definition on accuracy provided by the RrSG, or is there a different definitions that ICANN compliance employs for accuracy?
+Does ICANN compliance agree with this description of the current interpretation and application of existing accuracy requirements provided by the RrSG, or is there a different interpretation and/or application that ICANN Compliance employs for accuracy?

 Registrant vs. Registered Name Holder

-Is ICANN Compliance or ICANN Legal aware of any instances where any contracting party has argued that the terms “registrant” and the “Registered Name Holder” are not equivalent.
+Is ICANN Compliance or ICANN Legal aware of any instances where any Contracting Party has argued that the terms “registrant” and the “Registered Name Holder” are not equivalent.
 If so, can ICANN Org summarize this divergent position taken by the contracting party and ICANN Org’s response and how any dispute was resolved.

 Reasonable and commercially practicable / technically and commercially feasible

 There are multiple terms in the 2013 RAA referencing “reasonable and commercially practicable”; “commercially reasonable efforts”; and “commercially practical updates”.
-With regard to this language we have several questions: a) What standard does ICANN Compliance currently use in determining commercially “practicable” and “reasonable”? b) Has ICANN Legal provided guidance to ICANN Compliance on how to determine commercially “practicable” and “reasonable” c) Has this expectation been conveyed to the CPs? c) When was the current standard for “practicable” and “reasonable” adopted and what are the mechanisms for modifying this standard? and d) if a standard does not exist, does ICANN Org anticipate creating one and when?
+With regard to this language we have several questions:

+What standard does ICANN Compliance currently use in determining commercially “practicable” and “reasonable”?

+Has ICANN Legal provided guidance to ICANN Compliance on how to determine commercially “practicable” and “reasonable”

+Has this expectation been conveyed to the CPs?

+When was the current standard for “practicable” and “reasonable” adopted and what are the mechanisms for modifying this standard?

+If a standard does not exist, does ICANN Org anticipate creating one and when?

 Section 1-e of the RAA WHOIS ACCURACY PROGRAM SPECIFICATION states “Validate that all postal address fields are consistent across fields (for example: street exists in city, city exists in state/province, city matches postal code) where such information is technically and commercially feasible for the applicable country or territory.

-To what extent does ICANN understand that this is being done (that is, it is deemed by registrars to be technically and commercially feasible).
-If it is not done, how is this contract clause enforced or what other processes are in place to ensure compliance.
+To what extent does ICANN understand that this is being done (that is, it is deemed by registrars to be technically and commercially feasible)?

+If it is not done, how is this contract clause enforced or what other processes are in place to ensure compliance?

 Accuracy Reporting System (ARS)

-When the ARS was suspended because under the Temp Spec the ARS could no longer effectively be carried out exactly as it had before, did the ICANN make any effort to see if the ARS could continue with a modified procedure (such as requesting the contact information from registrars)?
+When the ARS was suspended because under the Temporary Specification the ARS could no longer effectively be carried out exactly as it had before, did the ICANN make any effort to see if the ARS could continue with a modified procedure (such as requesting the contact information from registrars)?